 *** Currently, you must book in advance for monthly open days at Galston Valley Railway.
 Visit the railway’s Facebook page for the latest information and for details on booking. ***

 Run by the Hornsby Model Engineers’ Co-operative, Galston Valley Railway is an amazing and unique experience, particularly if you have a train fanatic in the family!
 It’s a miniature railway with a main line length of about 1km running through a picturesque bush setting, with a mix of steam and diesel trains.
 And it’s right here in the outer Hills, although you’d never know from simply driving past!

 And that’s what’s priceless about the railway – it’s like you’ve stepped back in time to old fashioned fun, before ipads and pods and all that stuff abducted our kids!
 You can pack a picnic and grab one of the picnic tables to have morning/afternoon tea or lunch in between train rides.
 There are DIY BBQs you’re welcome to use or grab a sausage sandwich from the stall that runs on the open day once a month if you’re not up for bringing everything with you.
 (Sausage stall open 12 – 1.30pm.)
 You can also purchase tea/coffee and cold drinks from the canteen.

 It really is a lovely old-school tradition running each month that’s well worth the visit!
-Secret’s out now!

 Galston Valley Railway

-29 Mid Dural Road, Galston
+29 Mid Dural Road, Galston.